 “That’s right, got to have the green,” Randy agreed, “plus free tacos.
 But seriously, listen to your mother or you’ll end up like me,” he joked.
 “I’ll go bother Jason.”

-Jason heard quick steps to his room and a knock on his door.
+Jason heard quick steps to his room and a knock on the door.
 “Come in,” he said.

 The door opened and Randy entered.
 His clothes were dirt stained.
 “Already in bed?
 The sun is still out.”